sunjh22/CNVPipe/README.md

 Delly by default divide genome into 10kb-mappable bins, but we can set window size by `-i` parameter. `-u` is for segmentation, `-l` is for using delly SV calling to refine breakpoints.

-So we try to call SV first, and use its output as input for CNV calling.
+So we try to call SV first, then use its output as input for CNV calling.
 `delly call` only use paired-end and split-read information, read-depth is not used.

     delly call -g ~/data/refs/hg38/analysisSet/hg38.analysisSet.fa -x ~/data/refs/hg38/low-mappability-track/10x/hg38.sv_blacklist.bed -o analysis/temp/delly/sample1.sv.bcf analysis/mapped/sample1.bam